On Matrix-Valued Square Integrable Positive Definite Functions: Introduction

 \section{Introduction}

 About 60 years ago, Godement published a paper on square integrable positive definite functions on a locally compact group (~\cite{go}).
 In his paper, Godement proved that every {\it continuous} square integrable positive definite function has an $L^2$-positive definite square root.
 He also proved, among others, that the inner product between two positive definite $L^2$-functions must be nonnegative.
 Godement's results and proofs were quite elegant.
 The purpose of this paper is to extend Godement's theorem to matrix-valued positive definite functions on unimodular groups.
 Obviously, the diagonal of matrix-valued positive definite functions must all be positive definite.
 Yet, there is not much to say about the off-diagonal entries and their relationship with diagonal entries.
-So Godement's results do not carry trivially to the matrix-valued case.
-The generalization of Godement's result will likely involve revisiting and generalizing Godement's ideas to the matrix-valued case.
-This is what is done in this paper.
-We essentially examine Godement's argument as presented in ~\cite{go} and Ch 13. of Dixmier ~\cite{dix} for matrix-valued positive definite functions.
-Necessary modifications are made.
+So Godement's results do not carry easily to the matrix-valued case.
+In this paper, we generalize Godement's theorems to matrix-valued positive definite functions (\cite{go} and Ch 13.\cite{dix}).
 Our results, we believe, are new.\\ \\ Let $M_n(\mathbb C)$ be the set of $n \times n$ matrices.
 For a matrix $A$, let $[A]_{ij}$ be the $(i, j)$-th entry of $A$.
 Let $G$ be a unimodular group.
-A continuous function $\phi: G \rightarrow M_n(\mathbb C)$ is said to be {\it positive definite} if for any $\{ \mathbf C_i \in \mathbb C^n \}_{i=1}^{l}$ and $\{x_i \in G \}_{i=1}^{l}$,
+A continuous function $\Phi: G \rightarrow M_n(\mathbb C)$ is said to be {\it positive definite} if for any $\{ \mathbf C_i \in \mathbb C^n \}_{i=1}^{l}$ and $\{x_i \in G \}_{i=1}^{l}$,